Skip to main content

 2. A popular optimistic rollup called Optimism started development in 2019, yet at the time of writing (2024) still has not finished fully implementing the core protocol features to ensure full decentralized verification of their construction on Ethereum.
 Far from being the exception, this is the norm as (as of writing) not a single popular rollup platform has achieved this goal (source: l2beat.com).

-Many efforts are being made to do the engineering just once to have the result be reusable by making optimistic or ZK platforms where the virtual machine they use are very common platforms like:
+Many efforts are being made to do the engineering just once upfront, and have the result be reusable.
+This is done by making optimistic or ZK platforms where the virtual machine they use are very common platforms like:

 Therefore, it is tempting to think that this will soon be a solved problem (just compile your VM to one of these common architectures and you're done).
 However, these solutions bring a slew of their own challenges that are even more challenging taking gaming as a use-case in mind: